wearvr/pico-vr-unity-sdk-instructions/docs/pico-goblin-and-neo-controllers.md

 #### UPvr_GetTouchPadPosition

-Get the x or y axis value of the point on the touchpad that is currently being touched.
+Get the coordinate of the point on the touchpad that is currently being touched.

 The y axis is from the bottom of the controller to the top, starting at 0.0 at the bottom-most point and going to 255 at the top-most point.